vinceyuan/VYNFCKit/README.md

                     }
                     text = [NSString stringWithFormat:@"%@%@", text, sp.payloadURI.URIString];
                 }
+                NSLog(@"%@", text);
             }
         }
     }
 }

+- (void)readerSession:(nonnull NFCNDEFReaderSession *)session didInvalidateWithError:(nonnull NSError *)error {
+    NSLog(@"%@", error);
+}
 ```

 See example.
 The objective-c version is available.
 The swift version will be added later.

+Usually, you only need `[VYNFCNDEFPayloadParser parse:]`.
+If you need to parse your own Smart Poster message payload, you can use `[VYNFCNDEFPayloadParser parseMessageHeader:length:]` to parse the message header.

 ## How to contribute

 * Star this project.
 * Send me pull requests which are welcome.
-If you make some changes in VYNFCKit.xcodeproj, don't forget to update and run (command+U in Xcode) the unit tests for both objective-c and swift.
+If you make some changes, don't forget to update and run (command+U in Xcode) the unit tests in both objective-c and swift.
 Please make sure examples also work well.

 ## Acknowledgement